<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 In the 1980s some schools began to take a step back and say, hey do we really need the test, and at that time they were doing things with validity studies to try to predict the role of testing and in determining whether students can be successful and they were starting to ask questions about you know how important is this test but as early as the 1980s as schools like Bates College up in Maine decided that maybe they didn't really need testing, they could make good decisions about whom to admit without having students submit to a standardized test so initially they experimented with an admission process absent any test results and found that indeed they could move forward with without the testing and make good decisions.

 So, the birth of test option really grew out of that time period with Bates and Bowdoin, and some other schools in the Northeast trying to see whether they could function well in testless environment.
-I was at Franklin & Marshall College in 1989 when we decided to try the test option and frankly I would just say that the experience as an admission officer at that time with the test optional environment was liberating.
+I was at Franklin & Marshall College in 1989 when we decided to try test optional and frankly, I would just say that the experience as an admission officer at that time with the test optional environment was liberating.
 It was actually a lot of fun to be able to look at candidates without having to imagine how their test results would have an impact on the profile of information we provided to the public.
-We could look at young people, not numbers, and then really that was that was quite meaningful for us and and that was almost 40 years ago and that test option is still in place in Franklin & Marshall.
+We could look at young people, not numbers, and then really that was that was quite meaningful for us and that was almost 40 years ago and that test option is still in place in Franklin & Marshall.

 ERIN: So, wasn’t it risky to drop the submission of tests when they were designed to predict success?

-PETER: Well that's a good observation, and I know that when we had that debate on our campus that the faculty were the ones that really researched the possibility of going test optional and the faculty were initially quite reluctant to drop a test – something that had been part of the decision making rubric of the institution for many years – and then finally when the conversation provided data and analysis that said, you know what, you can do a good job without the test, some of the faculty started to catcall the process and say you know why don't you just go ahead and make it completely optional.
+PETER: Well that's a good observation, and I know that when we had that debate on our campus that the faculty were the ones that really researched the possibility of going test optional and the faculty were initially quite reluctant to drop a test, something that had been part of the decision making rubric of the institution for many years, and then finally when the conversation provided data and analysis that said, you know what, you can do a good job without the test, some of the faculty started to catcall the process and say you know why don't you just go ahead and make it completely optional.
 See at that time, we were going to make the test optional for students in the top 10% of the class rather than making it optional for all students.
 Once the faculty realized that it was really possible to make good decisions about whom to admit without the test, they wanted to embrace it even further, but taking that initial step away from the security blanket of the test was a difficult and awkward step for many institutions and I know that we felt that awkwardness until we actually were immersed in the process without tests and it was actually working well for us and it was a lot of fun.

 ERIN: Are you surprised at all that so many colleges have become test optional over the last year?
+(2020-2021)

 PETER: Well, the last year has really been a different sort of circumstance and before I respond specifically to that, let me say that by January of 2020, this is pre-COVID, there were at least 1000 colleges and universities around the country that were test optional in some way.
 So the movement toward test option has been rather substantial and when you consider that there are roughly 3000 of the traditional bricks and mortar colleges and universities around the country, a third of them now fully a third prior to COVID had engaged in some degree of test option, test blind activity.

-With COVID however, many institutions including the very selective institutions that had relied on testing as part of the filtering mechanism, if you will, the index that they would use to determine who would make the first the second cut etc, in their selection process, many of those institutions felt that it was not fair to students to insist that they submit credentials for which they couldn't have access.
+With COVID however, many institutions including the very selective institutions that had relied on testing as part of the filtering mechanism, if you will, the index that they would use to determine who would make the first the second cut, etc., in their selection process, many of those institutions felt that it was not fair to students to insist that they submit credentials for which they couldn't have access.
 In other words, there are a lot of kids who were preparing to apply for admission in the last year who simply couldn't get to test centers and normally a student might have taken an SAT or an ACT two or three times during the course of getting ready for the college application will now they might have one of the test if that and so institutions were saying what we need to do is take a step back from the test and not penalize students for not being able to take the test let's make the test optional for this year on an experimental basis.
-So that number of test optional schools grew from 1012 months ago to 1600 now so fully half of the college universities including most of the very highly selective institutions are in at least an experimental mode with test option this year.
+So the number of test optional schools grew from 1,012 months ago to 1,600 now so fully half of the college universities including most of the very highly selective institutions are in at least an experimental mode with test option this year.

 ERIN: And how do you think the test option is affecting the credential review process at those highly selective institutions?

 PETER: That's a really good question this is certainly a challenge and I think that there's an unexpected consequences of that decision by some of say Ivy League institutions and other very highly selective institutions to go test optional.
-Now there are a lot of students who may not have applied because they knew that their scores were not in a range for those institutions were saying oh what the heck I'm going to give it a shot and many of those places – places that we're already seeing and admit rate of 1 out of 15 one out of 20 have increases in applications of 40 to 50% this year – so it's just getting absolutely insane at those schools and I mentioned that because you ask how does that affect the decision making process...well the sheer volume of candidates this year is just overwhelming it’s a big tsunami that's overwhelming many institutions that said they are committed to making decisions without test results, which means that they have to change the way they look at the candidate and rather than relying on objective data for making some preliminary cuts, they're looking more at the subjective information.
+Now there are a lot of students who may not have applied because they knew that their scores were not in a range for those institutions were saying oh what the heck I'm going to give it a shot and many of those places, places that we're already seeing and admit rate of 1 out of 15 one out of 20 have increases in applications of 40 to 50% this year, so it's just getting absolutely insane at those schools and I mentioned that because you ask how does that affect the decision-making process...well the sheer volume of candidates this year is just overwhelming it’s a big tsunami that's overwhelming many institutions that said they are committed to making decisions without test results, which means that they have to change the way they look at the candidate and rather than relying on objective data for making some preliminary cuts, they're looking more at the subjective information.

 They’ll always rely first on the academic record.
 They’ll always rely first on the rigor of the program a student who's been taking through high school through the senior year of high school and the performance of the student in that that program and so to the extent that students do well, but not extremely well, maybe at an Ivy League school that's the point of discrimination...but the academic record is the 1st place...but now, there's much more, sensitivity let's say, to the subjective elements of that application...and then I would enter this thought for anyone who's listening: those schools that are extremely selective are trying to discern the sense of purpose that a student brings into the process...in other words, are you applying to our school simply because we are who we are and you want to see if you can get in or because you have an understanding of what you want to accomplish and you have found in our program something that's really going to meet your needs so the students ability to express that purpose improve the synergy between the student and the institution how is something that's coming into play more and more at those schools as well.